HMS Pickle (1800): French Revolutionary Wars

 Later, on 26 May, Pickle, described as the tender to Captain William Browell's ship of the line Sans Pareil recaptured the schooner John, William Jeffrey, Master.
 The French privateer Brilliant had captured the John, which had been sailing from Boston to Martinique.
 Lastly, on 30 June, Pickle and the tender Gipsy captured the French privateer schooner Fidelle, which was armed with four guns and had a crew of 61 men.
 She was from Guadeloupe and on a privateering cruise when the two British vessels captured her.

 On 11 September Captain Frederick Watkins sailed Nereide to Curaçao to forestall the French from taking it.
 Then on 13 September he took possession and signed the terms of capitulation on behalf of the British.
 Sting apparently acted as a tender to the flagship there.

 The schooner Sting is listed as one of the escorts of a convoy that formed on 29 July 1801 when Lowestoffe came to escort it.
 Lowestoffe and five merchant vessels were wrecked, with little loss of life, on 10 August.
 The subsequent court martial of Captain Robert Plampin of Lowestoffe, which exonerated him and his officers, took place in Kingston, Jamaica on 3 September.

 Then on 25 September 1801 a privateer hoisting the Spanish flag unsuccessfully engaged Pickle in a single-ship action that resulted in the death of her commander, Lieutenant Greenshields, and the wounding of Midshipman Pierce, the master, Thomas Hayer, and seven others of her crew.
 At 11am, some five or six miles NW of the Isle of Ash (aka Île à Vache or Cow Island, south of Hispaniola), Pickle sighted a vessel flying the British flag and sailing towards it.
 When the vessel got within pistol-shot, he hauled up the Spanish flag and opened fire.
 The fight lasted an hour and a quarter, with a musket ball through the body killing Greenshields about 40 minutes in.
 The Spanish vessel then tried to board Pickle, but when the Spaniard was unable to do so, he fled.
 Pickle chased the privateer for an hour and a half but the privateer was faster and Pickle gave up the chase.
 Hayer, who wrote the report of the action, described the privateer as having two 12-pounder and two 9-pounder guns, and a crew of about 70 men.
 Pickle had a crew of 35, of whom three were incapacitated by illness.

 Thomas Thrush, a lieutenant on Sans Pareil, next assumed command.
-He then received the duty of bringing Seymour's body back to England, the admiral having died on 11 September of a fever.
+He then received the duty of bringing Seymour's body back to England, the admiral having died on 11 September, of a fever.

-On 24 March 1802 Pickle came under the command of Lieutenant John Richards Lapenotiere.
+On 24 March 1802, Pickle came under the command of Lieutenant John Richards Lapenotière.
 He may not actually have assumed command until May.

-On 16 February Pickle arrived from Malta after a 14-day voyage.
-She was carrying urgent dispatches, so after meeting with Rear-Admiral Dacres her captain rushed off in a post-chaise and four for the Admiralty while the vessel itself went into quarantine at Coney Cove, Stonehouse Pool.
+On 16 February, Pickle arrived from Malta after a 14-day voyage.
+She was carrying urgent dispatches, so after meeting with Rear-Admiral Dacres her captain rushed off in a post chaise and four for the Admiralty while the vessel itself went into quarantine at Coney Cove, Stonehouse Pool.